 The funding policy of the Plan is to contribute, at such intervals as are required by law, an amount at least equal to the minimum contribution required by law.
-Nokia Solutions and Networks may, at its discretion, contribute from time to time amounts in excess of the legally required minimum contribution.
+Nokia of America Corporation (the successor by merger to Nokia Solutions and Networks LLC) may, at its discretion, contribute from time to time amounts in excess of the legally required minimum contribution.

 Pension plans also have investment policies.
 These generally are written guidelines or general instructions for making investment management decisions.
-The investment policy of the Plan is as follows:
+The investment policy of the Plan during 2017 was as follows: